steve4744/WhatIsThis/README.md

 [Craftory Tech](https://www.spigotmc.org/resources/craftory-tech.81151/ "Craftory Tech") by CraftoryStudios

 ## Dependencies
-The latest version of this plugin requires Java 17 and Minecraft/Spigot 1.17.1 or 1.18.1.
+The latest version of this plugin requires Java 17 and Minecraft/Spigot 1.17.1 - 1.18.2.

 Version 4.5 is supported for servers running a minimum of Java 16 and Minecraft/Spigot 1.17.1.